Pet emergencies can be scary – we’re here to help you handle them.

 When she’s not working, Dr. DeLong enjoys going to National Parks, bird watching and spending time with dogs, cats and leopard geckos.

-Dr. Katie Grzyb has honed her skills in diagnosing and treating both acute and chronic medical conditions to become the medical director of our South Charlotte hospital.
+Dr. Katie Grzyb has honed her skills in diagnosing and treating acute and chronic medical conditions throughout her career.
 Her special interests include critical care and stabilization, soft tissue surgery and the human-animal bond.

 Originally from Rhode Island, Dr. Grzyb enjoys laughing with family and friends, spending time near the ocean and serenading others with her karaoke skills.
 She also considers herself quite a foodie.
 Her greatest joy is spoiling her high-maintenance tortoiseshell feline, Ruby Sassafrass (Queen of the Household).